filipeabperes/Py3ODE/README.rst

     :target: https://www.gnu.org/licenses/lgpl-2.1

 Py3ODE is a port of PyODE for Python 3.
+It is inteded for personal use, and thus comes with no guarantees on appropriate behavior.

 PyODE is a set of open-source Python bindings for The Open Dynamics Engine, an open-source physics engine.
 PyODE also includes an XODE parser.